lamini-ai/lamini-examples/03_RAG/rag.md

  "023"]
 ```

+You may also want to implement your own loader or chunking logic, e.g. if you are loading
+data from a database instead of a set of files.
+We have found that there are many different
+ways of storing, loading, and transforming data.
+This data loading logic usually requires
+some new data wrangling.

 ### Step 1.2: Chunk Embeddings --> Search Index

 Now that we have the chunks, we must capture the semantic information
-and context of the chunks
-as numerical vectors known as embeddings.
+and context of the chunks as numerical vectors known as embeddings.
+A large language model
-This enables the data to be processed effectively by machine learning models.
+is used to convert the chunk into an embedding.
+Some popular embedding LLMs are listed on
+the (massive text embedding benchmark leaderboard)[https://huggingface.co/spaces/mteb/leaderboard].

 We then use the embeddings to build an index, a data structure that is crucial for
 efficient data retrieval in large datasets.
-An index is essentially a map, helping you
-find specific information quickly, just like the index at the end of a book.
+A simple index could just be implemented as
+a list of embedding vectors.
+To search through the index, a vector dot product between
+the query embedding and each of the embedding vectors from the list could be used to
+determine the distance in the embedding space.
+An optimized library like FAISS can improve
+upon this simple index by compressing it.

 In Lamini, `llm.train()` performs all tasks above and saves the index to the local machine.